AaronGoldsmith/DITL/README.md

 or
 >>  `ditl finished this stuff`

-will run ditl from anywhere on your computer, you can link the node package so your local node_modules directory
+you can link the node package so your local node_modules directory
 ```sh
 $  npm link